bhuvanr2004/Organ-Transplantation-Recipient-Matching-Using-ML/README.md

 ## ⚠️ IMPORTANT NOTICE

-The `app.py` file within the `ml` directory has been **intentionally removed** to protect the project’s intellectual work and to prevent unauthorized reuse of the complete implementation.
+The `app.py` file within the `ml-folder` directory has been **intentionally removed** to protect the project’s intellectual work and to prevent unauthorized reuse of the complete implementation.

 For **legitimate academic, research, or project-related access** to the full source code, please contact: